kenyee/requery-wiki/Defining-Entities.md

 This will generate a file called `PersonEntity.java` which contains the required attributes and implements the Person interface.

 The name of the generated file can be customized by specifying the `name()` property on the `Entity` annotation.
 Whether to use abstract classes or interfaces is up to the user, requery is not opinionated about how those classes are defined.
 Use whatever best fits your use case.

+### Models

+A [EntityModel](http://requery.github.io/javadoc/io/requery/meta/EntityModel.html) is a grouping of `Entity` types belonging to a specific database or schema.
+A file called Models.java is automatically generated that contains model definitions based on the entity classes you have defined.
+Use this model to create storage objects for working the model through a database.
+As described [here](https://github.com/requery/requery/wiki/Using-the-EntityStore-interface).